aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 ### Controlling vCPU allocation

-With a managed `ComputeEnvironment`, you can specify the maximum and minimum vCPUs it can have at any given time.
+You can specify the maximum and minimum vCPUs a managed `ComputeEnvironment` can have at any given time.
-You cannot do this with an unmanaged `ComputeEnvironment`, because you must provision and manage the instances yourself;
-that is, Batch will not scale them up and down as needed.
-This example shows how to configure these properties:
+Batch will *always* maintain `minvCpus` worth of instances in your ComputeEnvironment, even if it is not executing any jobs, and even if it is disabled.
+Batch will scale the instances up to `maxvCpus` worth of instances as jobs exit the JobQueue and enter the ComputeEnvironment.
+If you use `AllocationStrategy.BEST_FIT_PROGRESSIVE` or `AllocationStrategy.SPOT_CAPACITY_OPTIMIZED`, batch may exceed `maxvCpus`; it will never exceed `maxvCpus` by more than a single instance type.
+This example configures a `minvCpus` of 10 and a `maxvCpus` of 100:

 ```ts
 new batch.ManagedEC2ComputeEnvironment(this, 'myEc2ComputeEnv', {